 At about halfway through the summer each year, I start noticing newspaper articles discussing the strain vacation puts on couples.
 The gist of most of these articles is that heightened expectations (that are not well communicated), in combination with spending extended time together without the regular framework of everyday life, expose communication deficiencies within a relationship.
 One could argue that this is the exact situation expats living abroad experience.
 Only in their case, the everyday framework has been turned upside down completely with a new job, foreign language, and different culture all at once.

 I read a fair share of articles and blog posts chronicling expat life and it appears to me that one of the big stumbling blocks for couples is that they enter life abroad with completely different expectations of what it will be like.
-Often times, there is a working partner and an accompanying partner and their realities, once in place are pretty different.
+Oftentimes, there is a working partner and an accompanying partner, and their realities, once in place are very different.

-It’s impossible to know beforehand how you will react to your new life situation, but acknowledgement that change is coming and frank discussion about what you are thinking is a good start.
+It’s impossible to know beforehand how you will react to your new life situation, but the acknowledgment that change is coming and frank discussion about what you are thinking is a good start.

 As with all communication you have to be willing to be open and honest in disclosing how you feel.
 Likewise, you have to be willing to listen and acknowledge that this is how the other person experiences the situation.
 Lastly, as is almost always the case with international relocation — there is much help and insight to gain from those who have gone before.
-So, if you get a chance, speak to someone about what his or her experience of life abroad has been – it is invaluable!
+So, if you get a chance, speak to someone about what his or her experience of life abroad has been; it’s invaluable!